What are the pain and symptoms associated with the triceps brachii muscles?

 The triceps brachii is a three headed muscle which connects the shoulder blade and the upper arm to the elbow.
 The muscle is found in the back of the upper arm.

-What movements do the triceps brachii muscles control?
+What movements do the triceps brachii muscle control?

 - Straightens the arm at the elbow

 - Pulls the arm back behind the body

-Activities that cause triceps brachii pain and symptoms:
+Activities that cause triceps brachii muscle pain and symptoms: